‘The Gathering – Messages from the Great War’

 Online at www.artsreach.co.uk

-Alan Wareham, Hubert Wareham’s great nephew, said: “ The play recognises and honours the great sacrifice that he and others made”.
+Alan Wareham, Hubert Wareham’s great nephew, said: “ The play really brought my Great Uncle Hubert’s story to life and recognises and honours the great sacrifice that he and others made.
+We thought the actors were superb and the play was a fitting tribute to Hubert and Will and it really helped to bring their story to life.

 Hubert Wareham’s great grand-nephew, music student, Andrew Wareham, played the trumpet during the performance.